antonio-prestes/project-flashcards/README.md

 # Flashcards
- Activity developed in the Jetbrains Academy web developer course
+ Activity developed in the Jetbrains Academy web developer course.